Skip to content

 The LNRS will identify our current priorities for nature and help direct resources to those identified habitats and species.
 It will be updated on a regular basis and these priorities may change in the future.

 We need your help in deciding what our priority habitats and species should be in this first version of the LNRS and where we should be concentrating our efforts.
-We would like you to tell us about your experiences of nature in County Durham, what you think the priorities for nature recovery should be and what are the most important ways to support nature recovery.
-We also want to know which areas of the county you think are valuable for existing wildlife or where there are opportunities to enhance or create new wildlife spaces.
+We wanted you to tell us about your experiences of nature in County Durham, what you think the priorities for nature recovery should be and what are the most important ways to support nature recovery.
+We also wanted to know which areas of the county you think are valuable for existing wildlife or where there are opportunities to enhance or create new wildlife spaces.

 Have your say